 The Independent Learning Centre (ILC) provides a wide range of distance education courses that allow individuals to earn secondary school diploma credits, upgrade basic skills or study for personal development.
 You can obtain services directly from ILC or from one of the access sites in your area.
 The requirements for homeschoolers to enroll in ILC courses include a letter from the school board acknowledging receipt of the letter of intent to homeschool.
 Visit www.ilc.org for more detailed information.

 Will the ILC be accepting homeschooled students younger than 16?
 If so, will there be an age limit on access to ILC courses?
 Can well prepared younger students 12 or 13 years old take grade 9 courses as well?

 The ILC rules about age seem to change over time, so it's best to check with them directly.
 For example, in the summer of 2005, all elementary level grades were available.
 The minimum age limit was 6.
-While the elementary level correspondence courses are no longer available, the ILC does still have elementary level curriculum materials for sale.
+After the elementary level correspondence courses were no longer available, the ILC did still have elementary level curriculum materials for sale for a while.
 In 2005, students could sign up for secondary level courses one at a time even if they were under age 16.
 There is currently no information on their website to indicate whether or not that is still the case.
 We recommend you contact the ILC for the most current information.